SEKOIA-IO/documentation/docs/xdr/usecases/use_your_own_cti.md

 # Then we ask the API to process the file
 # The API guessed the mapping and whether the first line must be ignored or not,
 # but in this case we assume we know it and provide it manually.
+# Update this mapping depending on your files (one type per column).
 payload = {
     "file_handle": content["file_handle"],  # (4)!
     "mapping": [